Sleight-of-Hand

 penguinmagicshop says...

-The dichotomy between sleights and gimmicks is a longstanding topic in magic, with sleight-of-hand representing pure skill and craftsmanship.
+The dichotomy between sleights and gimmicks is a longstanding topic in magic.
+Some magicians argue that sleight-of-hand represents pure skill, while others appreciate gimmicks for their fooling power and efficiency.

 ReidFerry says...